tc39/proposal-compartments/0-module-and-module-source.md

 overloading dynamic `import`.
 Using dynamic import is consistent with an interpretation of the module blocks proposal where module blocks evaluate to `Module` instances.

+### Options bag or flat arguments

+The options bag described here for the `Module` constructor leaves some room open for accounting for import assertions.
+It also raises questions about the default import hook and import meta, which are answerable but have not yet been fully discussed.

 [module-blocks]: https://github.com/tc39/proposal-js-module-blocks
 [trusted-types]: https://w3c.github.io/webappsec-trusted-types/dist/spec/